How to Homeschool with Prodigy: 3 Easy Steps for SuccessAll Posts

 - You’ll use your insights to assign specific topics and skills.
 This way, the math questions they encounter in-game will align with areas they need to practice.

 P.S. — Have you tried our activity calendars?
-Made by the Prodigy teachers who create our in-game content, these scheduled activities will keep your child engaged and effectively learning at home!
+Made by the Prodigy teachers who create our in-game content, these scheduled activities can keep your child engaged and effectively learning at home!
+Use them alongside your free 2022 calendar to plan out your at-home activities each day.

 Ready to get started?
 Follow these three steps to help your child love learning math at home!